artix75/psyc/README.md

     make install

-By default the installation prefix will be /usr/local/, but if you want to change it, just add the PREFIX variable:
+By default, the installation prefix will be /usr/local/, but if you want to change it, just add the PREFIX variable:

     make install PREFIX=/usr/opt/local